aliasvishnu/leetcode/README.md

 Hints for ~250 leetcode problems.
 Mostly medium, some hard.
 Good practice list for internships/job hunt.

-If this helps you, please star the repo (I commit a lot, so I suggest you unwatch this repo).
+If this helps you, please star the repo (I commit a lot, so I suggest you unwatch the repo).

 Solutions <a href = "https://github.com/aliasvishnu/leetcode/tree/master/Solutions" > here </a>